In South Australia we love a party. Discover the top festival and events in Adelaide and throughout South Australia all

 1. SANTOS Tour Down Under, January

 Pedalling across South Australia in January, The Santos Tour Down Under is Australia’s greatest cycling event, welcoming the world’s best to the city of Adelaide and South Australia’s beautiful regions.
 Tour time provides the perfect opportunity to see, eat and drink your way around the Barossa, McLaren Vale and the Adelaide Hills.

 2. Adelaide Fringe Festival, February - March

 Adelaide Fringe Festival is the party that defines this city!
 It is the largest open-access festival in the Southern Hemisphere, bursting at the seams with local, interstate and international five-star acts that transform the state for 31 wonderful days and nights.
 Whether you’re a cabaret connoisseur, comedy king or queen, theatre tragic or just want to sit back and enjoy the atmosphere, there’s something for you at Adelaide Fringe.
 Join the Adelaide Fringe in 2023 with festival dates of 17 February to 19 March.

 3. WOMADelaide, March

 Each year, sounds from around the world fill Adelaide’s beautiful Botanic Park as part of WOMADelaide.
 As one of the best Australian festivals, WOMAD is Australia’s ultimate feast for the senses, set in a glorious 34-hectare green oasis.
 In an impressive 2023 line-up, WOMADelaide is set to return to Adelaide from March 10 to 13, 2023 with headline acts from international sensations Florence + The Machine and Bon Iver.
 Tickets on presale from August 25th 2022.

 4. Adelaide Festival, March

 For 60 years, Adelaide Festival audiences have delighted in an outstanding mix of internationally acclaimed theatre productions, an eclectic array of world-class musicians, breathtaking dance pieces, renowned writers and striking visual arts displays.
-Immerse yourself in venues across South Australia with festival dates from March 3 to March 19, 2023.
+Immerse yourself in venues across South Australia throughout the month of March 2023 with a program highlight being the Andy Warhol & Photography Exhibition.

 5. TASTING AUSTRALIA PRESENTED BY RAA TRAVEL, APRIL - MAY